 About 1 in 30 people in the UK develop epilepsy at some stage.
 It most commonly starts in childhood and in people aged over 60.
 However, epilepsy can begin at any age.
 Seizures are well controlled by treatment in about 4 in 5 cases.
 There are different types of epilepsy.
 This leaflet is about epilepsy with focal seizures (used to be called partial seizures).

-What is a seizure?
+What is a seizure and what is epilepsy?

-A seizure is a short episode of symptoms which is caused by a burst of abnormal electrical activity in the brain.
+A seizure is a short episode of symptoms caused by a burst of abnormal electrical activity in the brain.
 Typically, a seizure lasts from a few seconds to a few minutes.
 (Older words for seizures include convulsions and fits.)

 There are different types of seizures but they are broadly divided into two main types - generalised and focal.
 Many people associate epilepsy with generalised convulsive seizures.
 However, some people develop focal seizures.